XXIX/ohlin-docs/_posts/2015-04-03-Collection.md

 6. Set the template of the Product to `product.collection`
 7. Add the Product to the Collection

+## Make Collection 'Not for Sale'

+You can prevent all items within a collection from being for sale by creating a metafield for the collection with the following attributes:
++ namesapce: `shop`
++ key: `not_for_sale`
++ value: `true`

+To make the items within the Collection for sale, just delete the metafield.

+The look and feel of a Collection on the [Collection Listing](https://ohlin.myshopify.com/collections) page is done via the Collection Product.

 ## Collection Listing

 The look and feel of a Collection on the [Collection Listing](https://ohlin.myshopify.com/collections) page is done via the Collection Product.